-This is a counseling session for a lack of emotions.
+This is a coaching session for a lack of emotions.
 If you would like personalized help with a lack of emotions and/or another issue, click on the button to find out more.
-Also read my Counseling Blog for even more free self help tools
+Also read my Coaching Blog for even more free self help tools

 My question is how do I get my feelings back?
 It's like I don't have any emotions anymore.
 I tell the people in my life that I love them because I'm suppose to, but I do not know what that feeling is like or any feeling for that matter.
 I would greatly appreciate any help you can give me.

-I asked for more information to write the most helpful counseling response.
+I asked for more information to write the most helpful coaching response.

 1. Please describe how you came to feel that you no longer have any emotions.

 2. How long ago did this start?
 Do you have any idea how it started?

 3. If you were to try and look underneath your numbness, what do you think would be there?

 4. Do you ever get angry?
 How do you express your anger?

 5. Are you ever afraid to get angry?

 6. List the top ten things in your life that have made you really angry.